nicoguaro/continuum_mechanics/paper/paper.md

   the Method of Manufactured Solutions (@roache2001, @aycock2020);

-- analysts that need to _calibrate_ computational models related structural analysis in Civil or Mechanical Engineering.
+- analysts that need to _calibrate_ computational models related structural analysis in Civil or Mechanical Engineering;

 - teachers who want to automate the creation of problem sets with solutions;